salvat1on/GodsEye_4.0/README.md

 ------------------
 !!!!
 The tool is now private with added features and more in the works.
 This repo serves as a way to inquire about GodsEye !!!!

-                             Inquiries can be made to the email address tied to this GitHub account.

 GodsEye ( Gods Eye ) is a tool to access camera feeds in a selected country, state or city anywhere in the world.